riyoneri/study-projects--react/03 - meme-generator/README.md

-This repository is about meme generator
+This project is about meme generator